Ohio State’s Philosophy on Institutional and Leadership Statements

 Care and support

-The university is deeply committed to supporting all students, faculty and staff and prioritizes addressing national and global matters through direct actions and interventions that actively support the university community and afford educational dialogue in safe and supportive environments.
+The university is deeply committed to supporting all students, faculty and staff through direct actions and interventions that actively support the university community and afford educational dialogue in safe and supportive environments.
 These actions include reaching out through a variety of channels to potentially impacted students, faculty, staff, alumni and community organizations, and providing direct support and information about resources to these individuals and organizations.
 Other actions include:

 • Hosting events that allow for the community to gather and be heard, including vigils and forums.